guidomb/app_configuration/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Please add specs for all new features.
+If you find a bug and an spec probing that the bug exists and in a separate commit add the bug fix.

 ## License